Karma4488/kArmas_websCRapeR/README.md

 **A badass web scraping tool for red teamers**

-Quick script in Python - made it a repo/tool for the community.
-Easy to install and use!
+Quick script in Python - made it a repo/tool for the community 👽🚀🫂🏴‍☠️🎩 Easy to install and use!

 ## Features 💪